urvin-compliance/caracal/README.md

 docx.p 'Sample text.', style: 'custom_style'

 docx.p 'Sample text.' do
-  style     'custom_style'    # sets the paragraph style. generally used at the exclusion of other attributes. align     :left             # sets the alignment. accepts :left, :center, :right, and :both. color     '333333'          # sets the font color. size      32                # sets the font size. units in 1/2 points. bold      true              # sets whether or not to render the text with a bold weight. italic    false             # sets whether or not render the text in italic style. underline false             # sets whether or not to underline the text. bgcolor   'cccccc'          # sets the background color. end
+  style          'custom_style'    # sets the paragraph style. generally used at the exclusion of other attributes. align          :left             # sets the alignment. accepts :left, :center, :right, and :both. color          '333333'          # sets the font color. size           32                # sets the font size. units in 1/2 points. bold           true              # sets whether or not to render the text with a bold weight. italic         false             # sets whether or not render the text in italic style. underline      false             # sets whether or not to underline the text. bgcolor        'cccccc'          # sets the background color. vertical_align 'superscript'     # sets the vertical alignment. end
 ```